-From what I understand, her procedures included things like a revision of her nasal tip, fat injections to her cheeks, breast implant exchange, liposuction, etc. These may seem like complicated procedures to the general public, but as a board certified plastic surgeon I know that these are relatively small, quick procedures.
-Each procedures carries minimal anesthetic risk or risk of major port-operative complications – especially when performed on a young and healthy person.
+From what I understand, her procedures included things like breast augmentation, a revision of her nasal tip, facial fat injections to her cheeks, breast implant exchange, liposuction, chin reduction etc. These may seem like complicated procedures to the general public, but as a board certified plastic surgeon in NYC I know that these are relatively small, quick procedures.
+Each procedures carries minimal anesthetic risk or risk of major post-operative complications – especially when performed on a young and healthy person.

 While the media likes to focus on the seemingly large number of procedures, the complexity of each and the required anesthetic time is most important.